What is an Environmental Search?

 In addition to a title search on the land registry, there are three main conveyancing searches your solicitor will complete:

-Each search serves a purpose different to the others and all are considered mandatory by mortgage lenders.
+Each search serves a purpose different from the others and all are considered mandatory by mortgage lenders.
 A water authority search, for example, focuses solely on how the water supply enters and leaves a property.

 Whilst the local authority and environmental search share a common link, in the sense they both return information relating to the surrounding area and how this can affect the property value, the focus of a local authority search is mainly on planning permissions, transport links and any preservation orders.
 An environmental search looks at the potential risks of flooding, landslides, subsidence and land contamination.